jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (4) Money entered in the holding account under this section is trust money for the purposes of sections 66 to 68 of the Public Finance Act 1989.

 ### 75 Initial contributions stay in holding account for 3 months
-(1) This section applies to all contributions received by the Commissioner in respect of a person until 3 months after the Commissioner receives the first contribution in respect of that person.
+(1) This section applies to all contributions received by the Commissioner in respect of a person in the 3-month period starting on the earlier of—
+  (a) the day on which the Commissioner receives the first contribution in respect of the person:
+  (b) the day on which the Commissioner is given notice or otherwise knows that the person is a member of a KiwiSaver scheme.
 (2) The Commissioner must hold those contributions in the holding account.
-(3) The Commissioner must pay those contributions to the provider of the person's KiwiSaver scheme as soon as practicable after the expiry of that 3 months.
+(3) The Commissioner must pay those contributions to the provider of the person's KiwiSaver scheme as soon as practicable after the expiry of that 3 months (without further authority than this section where those contributions meet the requirements of section 73(1)).
 (4) The Commissioner must give notice to the person as soon as practicable after paying those contributions to the provider of the person's KiwiSaver scheme.
 (5) The provider must give notice to the person as soon as practicable after receiving those contributions.
 (6) Subsection (3) is subject to section 77.